Continual Lie algebras determined by chain complexes: The algebra of differential relations from a chain complex

-Though the structure of the system \eqref{ogromno} may seem to be not very complicated, actual properties of corresponding continual Lie algebra depends on properties of the spaces of a specific the bicomplex \eqref{complex} and the nature of parameters $\Theta_i$.
-For a fixed choice of a path of independent functions/differential equation in the system \eqref{ogromno}, there exists a variety of choices how to identify generators of a continual Lie algebra with generators of the differential algebra.
-Therefore, the actual form of commutation relations for corresponding continual Lie algebra varies accordingly.
-One can also chose various ways how to define a grading for each specific $\mathcal G(\Theta_{(n(i))})$, for generators of a continual Lie algebra (see subsection \ref{continual}) resulting from \eqref{ogromno}.
-The structure of the product \eqref{initialproduct} together with the condition \eqref{leibniz0}, and the action of the differentials $\delta$ provide Jacobi identities for generators on the continual Lie algebra $\mathcal G(\Theta_{(n(i))})$, and, simultaneously, apply conditions of the form \eqref{jacjac} to elements of the parameter spaces $\Theta_{(n(i))}$, $i \ge 0$.
-In the next Section we specify the above construction and Proposition \eqref{mainpro} for the case of double cochain complex \eqref{Cpq}--\eqref{deltas} associated to differential forms \cite{CM}.
-We derive explicitly the generators and commutation relations for corresponding continual Lie algebras.
+Though the structure of the system \eqref{ogromno} may seem to be not very complicated, actual properties of the corresponding continual Lie algebra depend on properties of the spaces of a specific the bicomplex \eqref{complex} and the nature of parameters $\Theta_i$.
+For a fixed choice of a path of independent functions/differential relations in the system \eqref{ogromno}, there exists a variety of choices on how to identify generators of a continual Lie algebra with generators of the differential algebra.
+Therefore, the actual form of commutation relations for the corresponding continual Lie algebra varies accordingly.
+One can also chose various ways how to define a grading for each specific $\mathcal G(\Theta_{n(i)})$, for generators of a continual Lie algebra (see subsection \ref{continual}) resulting from \eqref{ogromno}.
+The structure of the product \eqref{initialproduct}, the condition \eqref{leibniz0}, and the action of the differentials $\delta$ provide the Jacobi identity for generators on the continual Lie algebra $\mathcal G(\Theta_{n(i)})$, and, simultaneously, apply conditions of the form \eqref{jacjac} to elements of the parameter spaces $\Theta_{(n(i))}$, $i \ge 0$.
+In the next Section we specify the above construction and Theorem \eqref{mainpro} in the case of double cochain complex \eqref{Cpq}-\eqref{deltas} associated with differential forms \cite{CM}.
+We derive explicitly the generators and commutation relations for the corresponding continual Lie algebras.